What is the Creative Industries Safety Passport?

 BECTU Sector Office

 Where can I register?

-The next 2017 dates in London are 19th Sept, 10th October, 31st October & 12th December at BECTU head office, London
+The next 2017 date in London is12th December and 18 January 2018 at BECTU head office, London

 To book for a London course go here